JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Final Fantasy X (PC)**
 My first Final Fantasy game.
 Absolutely love the characters, the world and the plot.
 It is an epic yet emotional journey and in the end you are really convinced that this IS Tidus's story.
 The first video game ending that made me almost cried real tears.
 But I suck at this game, can't even finish a guided speedrun.
 And yes the OST is definitely not the greatest FF OST despite having two of the best motifs in the series.
+Any and all FFX sequels do not exist.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |